Jieiku/AardwolfMudlet/README.md

 in the mapper resize the rooms to size 10

-drag the GUI elements around to resize it the way you want, then type guisave
+drag the GUI elements around to resize it the way you want (RIGHT MOUSE BUTTON!), then type guisave

 Notes